“Yasss” may be the only word you utter after your chomp down and savor the bursting flavors of this delicious classic, tender, and moist meatloaf.

 To a small bowl add the fresh breadcrumbs, eggs, Worcestershire sauce and beef broth.
 Mix gently.
 Let the breadcrumbs soak for 5 minutes.

 Get a bowl big enough for the ground beef and breadcrumb mixture.
-Add the ground beef to the bowl with all the seasonings.
+Add the ground beef to the bowl with all the seasonings, salt and pepper.
 Add the breadcrumb mixture, onions and garlic and gently mix.
 I used plastic gloves to mix.
 You can use a fork if you like.
 Do not mash or overdo with mixing or the beef may get tough.

 Place the beef on the baking sheet lined with heavy-duty aluminum foil.
 Shape the beef into a loaf.
 Pour half of the brown sugar ketchup over the meatloaf.
 With the basting brush, brush the ketchup all over the top and side of the meatloaf.